 Whatever point of comparison you use, Kinsta is one of the best-managed WordPress hosts you can find online.
 If you’re just starting out, shared hosting may be enough for you.

 But when you start getting high traffic and this traffic leads to money for your business, you may need to make reliability much more important than saving money on your hosts.

 If you have a website with heavy traffic, or you operate an ecommerce store, Kinsta gives you the security you need to protect your website against hacking.
 Your website is also robust to withstand any spike in traffic.

-In cases where your site crashing could cost thousands of dollars, then you can prevent these by paying hundreds of dollars for Kinsta’s hosting.
+In cases where your site crashing could cost thousands of dollars, then you can prevent these by paying a couple hundred dollars for Kinsta hosting.